imKashyap/flutterfire/README.md

-# Konnect
+# FlutterFire 🔥

-* This application is a chatting application built in flutter and backend in firebase.
+* This is getting started application for all trendy apps that require user profile creation and maintenance.
+* It helps up in setting up authentication service for your application using Firebase using the most popular methods.

 * The key features of the application are:
-1) User Authentication using email/Google/Phone/Facebook
+1) User Authentication using email/Google/Phone/Facebook.
-2) Personal as well as Group chat
+2) Email Verification
+3) Create Update and Delete Profile.

 ## Screenshots